josephhilby/HackPlusPlus/docs/01_primitives.md

 # Primitive Logic Gates

 This section documents the primitive logic gates that form the physical and logical foundation of the Hack++ hardware stack.
-All higher-level components — datapaths, registers, memory, and the CPU — are constructed exclusively from these gates:
+Every higher-level component of the computer — **the datapath, control unit, memory system, input devices, and output interfaces** — is ultimately constructed from combinations of these gates.

+Each gate serves distinct roles across the system

-* **NAND** establishes the universal basis for all other gates
+* **NAND** establishes the universal basis from which all other digital logic can be constructed
-* **NOT, AND, OR** form the foundations of the control and datapath structures
+* **NOT, AND, OR** implement the decision logic used throughout control circuits, multiplexers, and datapath routing
-* **XOR** allows arithmetic operations by enabling binary addition
+* **XOR** enables binary arithmetic, forming the core of adders and arithmetic logic units (ALUs)

+From these small Boolean primitives emerge the mechanisms that drive a computer: signals are combined to control execution, stored to represent memory, manipulated to perform arithmetic, and propagated to input and output devices.

-Together, these gates mark the boundary where **boolean algebra becomes machine behavior**, enabling the construction of a programmable computer system.
+Together, these gates represent the boundary where **boolean algebra becomes machine behavior**, enabling the construction of a programmable computing system.

-## Gates
+## The Gates

 ### NAND — Universal Gate